Choosing a university

 Once you have 10-20 universities that meet your criteria, you should narrow this list down to the ones to which you will apply.
 Think strategically, and spread your chances of admission.

-We recommend you apply to five to eight US universities, in order to maximise your competitiveness:
+We recommend you apply to 6-10 US universities with a good spread of competitiveness in order to maximise your chances:

 - Two to three highly competitive universities to reach for

-- Two to three that match your academic profile
+- Three to four that match your academic profile

-- One to two where your academic profile is safely higher than their average
+- Two to three where your academic profile is safely higher than their average

 If you require university funding, consider applying to more safety and match schools than reach institutions.
 Wherever your academic profile is higher than a university’s average, you will be a very competitive applicant and will stand a greater chance of gaining merit-based scholarships if they are available.